 - 3Review Policy Details

-Check waiting periods and rules for pre-existing conditions before enrolling.
+Check waiting periods and pre-existing condition rules before enrolling.
 Confirm which treatments and conditions qualify for reimbursement under each plan.

 - 4Get Multiple Price Quotes

-Get quotes from at least three insurance providers using the same coverage settings.
+Get quotes from at least three insurers using the same coverage settings.
 Pricing often varies widely for identical coverage.
-Look for available pet insurance discounts that reduce monthly costs.
+Look for pet insurance discounts that reduce monthly costs.

 - 5Check Rates Yearly